Chart Color Schemes

 AreaSearch analysis of residential development drivers sees North Strathfield recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows North Strathfield averaged approximately 39 new dwelling approvals annually over the past five financial years.
-This totals an estimated 195 homes.
-In FY-26 so far, 7 approvals have been recorded.
-Despite population decline during this period, development activity has been adequate relative to population changes, which is positive for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows North Strathfield averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling an estimated 195 homes.
+As of FY26, 7 approvals have been recorded.
+Despite population decline during this period, development activity has been adequate relative to population changes, which may positively impact buyer options.
+The average expected construction cost value for new homes is $572,000, indicating a focus on the premium market with high-end developments.

-The average expected construction cost value of new homes is $572,000, indicating developers focus on the premium market with high-end developments.
 This financial year, $122,000 in commercial development approvals have been recorded, suggesting a predominantly residential focus.
-Compared to Greater Sydney, North Strathfield shows moderately higher building activity, being 32.0% above the regional average per person over the five-year period.
-This balances buyer choice while supporting current property values.
-New building activity comprises approximately 16.0% standalone homes and 84.0% townhouses or apartments, indicating a trend toward denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
+Compared to Greater Sydney, North Strathfield demonstrates moderately higher building activity, at 32.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
+New building activity comprises 16.0% standalone homes and 84.0% townhouses or apartments, indicating a trend towards denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
+This shift contrasts with the area's existing housing composition of 34.0% houses, suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+North Strathfield has a population density of around 116 people per dwelling approval, characteristic of a low-density area.

 Frequently Asked Questions - Development